 The Bose do not have so much balance, there is not so much separation between the voice and the rhythms of the melody itself.

 Where we will find some limitation is in the supported codecs.
 Bose only offers support for SBC and AAC.
-SBC is the basic codec that is included with any device that supports the Bluetooth audio profile.
-It's not the best, but it's “enough”, at least if we talk about listening to music while doing sports.
+Let's say that SBC is the basic codec included with any device that supports the Bluetooth audio profile.
+It's not the best, but it's "good enough", at least if we're talking about listening to music while playing sports.
 The transfer rate is 192-320kbps.
-However, its main problem is that it presents some delay, so it is not the most suitable when it comes to, for example, watching video.
+However, its main problem is that it has some delay, so it is not the most suitable when, for example, watching video.